luca991/A-deep-learning-strategy-to-calibrate-heteroatomic-interactions-in-metal-alloys/README.md

 After the simulations are complete, if you want to calculate the mixing enthalpy, you can use the Python code *calc_mix_enthalpy.py*, which, starting from the results of *Unit_cell*, calculates the mixing enthalpy for each simulated composition.
 In this case, the two pure systems must also be simulated.

 ## Dissolution energy
+The *Impurity_energy* folder contains the code for energy of dissolution calculation and the files needed to run it.
+Run the command `make all` to compile the programme and the executable *impure* will be generated.
+For this programme too, files *leggi.in* and *potential.in*, as defined for MC simulations, must be located in the same folder where *impure* is executed. *impure* calculates the two dissolution energies and saves them in a file.